What is an Aerospace Engineering or Operations Technician?

 - Construct and maintain test facilities for aircraft parts and systems, according to specifications.

-Aerospace Engineering or Operations Technician Required Skills
+Things an Aerospace Engineering or Operations Technician Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.